| || MARIE SKŁODOWSKA-CURIE ACTIONS|

 • Is root growth/phenology representative of below-ground C assignment?
 Does nutrient status affect C used belowground in ways not measurable using minirhizotrons?

-• Automatic minirhizotron system: We develped a robotic minirhizotron system able to collect images at timescales up to an hour.
-It operates automatically in the field for up to ~ 250 autonomous sampling cycles.
+• Automatic minirhizotron system: We develped 10 robotic minirhizotron systems able to collect images at timescales up to hourly.
+They operates automatically in the field for up to ~ 250 autonomous sampling cycles.

-We expect to provide more information on this system in the coming months - but feel free to get in touch if you can't wait
+We expect to provide more information on this system once field data is collected and processed - but feel free to get in touch if you can't wait

-• Field Experiments: The technical challenge of building the systme took longer than anticipated, so we did not complete the original plan for the replicated field experiment during the fellowship.
-However, data from supplementary manual measurements were used in this
+• Field Experiments (1): The technical challenge of building the system took longer than anticipated, so we did not complete the original plan for the replicated field experiment during the fellowship.
+Data from supplementary manual measurements were used in this

-this paper showing nutrient effects on root growth.
+this paper showing nutrient effects on root growth varying through the (water driven) seasonal cycle.

-• Field Experiments (2): We expect to utilize the automatic minirhizotrons we have created as part of long-term measurements at the MANIP site and unravel the link between root phenology and ecosystem C fluxes
+• Field Experiments (2): Following the conclusion of MrPARTS, we continue to run the automatic minirhizotrons we have created as part of long-term measurements to unravel the link between root phenology and ecosystem C fluxes